 Under the supervision of the Vice President of Academics, the HPER Instructor will engage in a variety of learning support and instructional/institutional practices, recruit, advise and mentor students by providing a positive and encouraging environment for learning; and work collaboratively within the HPER department to include service on various college committees.
 The instructional load may consist of day/night classes, distance learning, mediated classes, and on and off campus classes.
 Instructor must be able to design and implement new courses to curriculum as needed.
 Essential Functions/Responsibilities

 - To understand and commit to the Mission of the College ~ DCCC will provide opportunities for high quality learning and will enhance community and personal development in a student centered environment.

 - Faculty employment in accordance with the current Negotiated Agreement.

 - Make continuous efforts to improve the quality of instruction by reviewing and utilizing innovative methodologies, techniques, and delivery methods, and remaining current on discipline specific and pedagogical issues.

 - Commit to familiarizing, implementing and utilizing current forms of technology both in instruction and when communicating with staff and students.

-- Teach an instructional load which may consist of day and night classes, distance learning, mediated classes, and on and off campus classes.
-Course load is anticipated to include: Introduction to Education, Introduction to Education Practicum, Methods of Classroom Management, and Elementary School Music.
+- Teach an instructional load which may consist of day/night classes, ITV/distance learning, mediated classes, and, on and off campus classes.

 - Perform other duties as assigned.